darnrain/Lemon_Drop_Hi-Res/README.md

 I recommend only using the latest version.
 I'm making enormous modifications to the operation of the QuadDAC.<br>

 I absolutely refuse to listen to music that sounds like absolute crap.
 Even if it takes me over a year, to fix the issue.
 Everyone in the world deserves the absolute very best, after they took away stereo music from everyone in the world!
-This is me righting a wrong!
+This is me, rectifying what was clearly wrong!
 Justice, an eye for an eye!<br>

 “I have not failed.
 I've just found 10,000 ways that won't work.”<br>
 — Thomas Edison<br>